 Britney Muller / SEO & Content Architect, Moz

-SEO in 2018 sits upon the foundation of old best-practice SEO while growing into new personalization, machine learning, and entity authority heights.
+SEO sits upon the foundation of old best-practice SEO while growing into new personalization, machine learning, and entity authority heights.

 As Google acquires more off-site information about businesses, SEOs need to be thinking more about optimizing a business for both online and offline success.